SPIRITUAL TRAVEL.ORG

 The author also argues that this misreading of the biblical text has justified our current state of perpetual war, and our focus on security, secrecy, and terrorism to the exclusion of civil and constitutional rights.
 Using the Bible to idealize war and then falsely claiming that we are "at war" also justifies, excuses, and even praises dishonesty as a tactic of war.
 This has resulted in the corruption of the political discourse that we currently see.
 We see this corruption in all manner of false stories in the alternate media, in the torrent of false claims by politicians, and in the willingness of religious people to support and even seek out false stories and clearly biased sources in an effort to instigate and win culture wars.
 Many Christians now believe that God and his representatives must rely on strategic dishonesty to bring about his chosen Christian world order.

-These false Christian doctrines that focus on fighting evil as well as hell and punishment are used to justify eternal war both against external enemies and against fellow citizens who have different world views form ours.
+These false Christian doctrines that focus on fighting evil as well as hell and punishment are used to justify eternal war both against external enemies and against fellow citizens who have different world views from theirs.
 The false doctrines of hell and eternal punishment and their negative effects on society are explained further on the page titled Confronting Mistaken Concepts of Christian Hell.

 Buddhist and Christian Views of Heaven